cloudymike/micropythonexamples/README.md

 sudo esptool.py --chip esp32 --port /dev/ttyUSB0 write_flash -z 0x1000 ../esp32-20190125-v1.10.bin
 ```
 ## Loading packages (pip install)
+Run the module upip to load packages that are required in this collection of example.
+To install individual packages
+follow the instruction below.

 To load micropython packages, make sure the network is working first.
 Use the WLAN example to set this up.

 Then use upip to install the required package